tsatse/chromecast-boilerplate/readme.md

+# disclaimer

-I've just created these classes out of a working but spaghetti code haven't tested if it still works yet :P
+I've just created these classes out of a working but spaghetti code.
+I haven't tested if it still works yet :P